hashicorp/terraform-guides/governance/third-generation/common-functions/tfplan-functions/docs/evaluate_attribute.md

 `evaluate_attribute = func(r, attribute)`

 ## Arguments
 * **r**: a single resource or block containing an attribute whose value you want to determine.
+The function converts a plain resource reference like `rc` tp `rc.change.after`; if you want to evaluate the previous state, pass `rc.change.before`.
 * **attribute**: a string giving the attribute.
 If the attribute is nested, the various blocks containing it should be delimited with periods (`.`).
 Indices of lists should not include brackets and should start with 0.
 So, you would use `boot_disk.0.initialize_params.0.image` rather than `boot_disk[0].initialize_params[0].image`.
 If `r` represents a block, then `attribute` should be specified relative to that block.

 In practice, this function is only called by the filter functions, so the specification of the `attribute` parameter will be done when calling them.